 A core requirement of the funding is the need to provide Monitoring Returns from November, detailing how the money is/will be spent.
 The next reporting date will be the 21 December 2020 and the monitoring form will be sent to you beforehand.

-The ICF questions on the NHS Care Home Capacity Tracker have recently been updated, please update weekly/monthly as required.
+- Care Homes – the ICF questions have recently been updated, please update weekly/monthly as required.
 Guidance is available.

-You will have seen in the letter from the Minister of State for Care, Helen Whately, that the Infection Control Fund set up in May has been extended until March 2021, with an extra £546 million of funding nationally.
+The letter from the Minister of State for Care, Helen Whately, states that the Infection Control Fund set up in May has been extended until March 2021, with an extra £546 million of funding nationally.

 The purpose of the Infection Control Fund is to support adult social care providers to reduce the rate of COVID-19 transmission within and between regulated care settings, in particular by helping to reduce the need for staff movements between sites.

-Devon County Council has been allocated £9.19m from the Fund for infection control and is responsible for issuing the payments, following arrangements set out by government
+DCC has been allocated £9.19m from the Fund for infection control and is responsible for issuing the payments, following arrangements set out by government.

-There are revised conditions from the original Infection Control Fund which will be detailed in a Grant Agreement being sent by DCC.
+There are revised conditions from the original Infection Control Fund which have been detailed in a Grant Agreement sent by DCC to all eligible providers.